-- Consider a 529 college savings account early
+- Start saving early in a 529 college savings account.

 As parents, you encourage your children to learn from their mistakes.
 When it comes to college savings, learning from other parents' missteps or oversights can be a great untapped resource.

-For example, two different families have a goal to save a total of $50,000 for college by the time their child is 18 years old.
-According to Fidelity's college savings quick check*:
+For example, 2 different families have a goal to save enough to cover at least half of the average cost of 4 years at a public university by the time their child turns 18.
+According to Fidelity's college calculator:3

-- Family A starts saving when their child is 12 years old, leaving six years to save.
-Assuming an annual 6% investment rate of return, Family A will need to save $579 per month to reach their goal.
+- Family A starts saving when their child is 12 years old, giving them about 6 years to save.
+They will need to save $380 per month to reach their goal.

-- On the other hand, Family B starts saving when their child is born, giving them 18 years to save.
-Also assuming an annual 6% investment rate of return, Family B needs to save $450 less a month— just $129—to reach the same $50,000 savings goal.
+- On the other hand, Family B starts saving when their child is born, giving them about 18 years to save.
+With the same return assumptions as Family A, Family B needs to save half as much per month— just $190—to reach the same savings goal.

 While it's always preferable to save as soon as possible, a late start is better than never starting at all.

 As you watch your kids grow up and get ready to leave the nest, remember that staying invested appropriately is key.
 One of the features of 529 plans is the option to choose an age-based investment option which automatically shifts your investment mix from more aggressive to more conservative as your child approaches college age.
 That can help manage potential adverse effects of a market downturn just when those tuition bills start to hit your inbox.

 - Read Viewpoints on Fidelity.com: Are your college savings on track?

 - Watch a video: Tuition tales: The importance of saving early